saparchitect/docker-day5/README.md

 * Create a new Github project

-* Store your personal pat in a [Github Secret](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) call `CR_PAT`
+* Store your personal pat in a [Github Secret](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) called `CR_PAT`

 * Push the contents of this repo into that project